-- Understanding responsibility as good citizens is explored through PSHCE, RE and SEAL - Responsibility is identified in our golden rules.
-'We take responsibility for ourselves and the world around us'. - Children are encouraged to take on responsibility and they understand that with liberty and freedom comes responsibility. - Children learn about human rights and the rights of the child through the PSHCE curriculum. - Children learn about freedom of speech and injustices through Collective Worship, the RE curriculum and the PSHCE curriculum.
+- Understanding responsibility as good citizens is explored through PSHE and RE - Through our three C's we encourage children to care for themselves, care for each other and care for our world. - Children are encouraged to take on responsibility and they understand that with liberty and freedom comes responsibility. - Children learn about human rights and the rights of the child through the PSHE curriculum, Philosophy for Children and NSPCC work. - Children learn about freedom of speech and injustices through Collective Worship, the RE curriculum and the PSHE curriculum.